 The book is oversized and in full color, not unlike the dimensions of a DC Absolute Edition.
-It has durable, sewn binding and a great, course material for the pages.
+It has durable, sewn binding and great, course paper.
 The reproduction quality is excellent without making the pictures look digital- they are clear and vibrant but still look like they’re printed on newspaper.
 And much to my surprise, the oversized pages and vibrant color give the art breathing room and don’t confine it.
 Considering that they were probably read at an even bigger size when originally published, this truly does justice to the stories and why I was surprised by how much I enjoyed them.
 Quality-wise, I don’t think you can get any better than a book like this.

 In terms of the stories themselves, they really were top notch as far as the Golden Age goes.
 The majority of the strips collected here are part of an overarching story called “Superman’s Service to Servicemen,” which ran continuously in the Sunday funnies for the final two years of World War II.
 War propaganda aside, by 1943 Superman had been in so many personal interest/social crusade stories, that personally I was ready for something different, and this provided it.
 The book begins with the first “servicemen” story and, like the dailies from around the same period, deal with the war almost exclusively for a considerable amount of time thereafter.

 Unlike the dailies, however, in which Superman fought Axis threats himself, this book is about him stepping back and supporting soldiers with their personal issues.
 There is still plenty of action of course, but also a great many touching moments about how the war was effecting folks back home and morale of the troops on the front.
 The stories were no doubt meant to drum up support for war bond drives and writing letters to servicemen people knew, and it works great as a comic as well.